Antvirf/nomad-proto/README.md

 Workloads are run using the Docker driver for Nomad.
 Collection of logs and metrics is done with Grafana/Prometheus/Loki.
 There is no persistence configured for the collected data.

+The [`gitops-controller-draft`](./gitops-controller-draft/) folder contains a Flux-inspired proof of concept/draft of what GitOps could look like on Nomad.

 ## Quickstart

 ```bash